 How do you find out if you are eligible?

 The NDIS website’s Access Checker will give you an indication of eligibility.
 If you are eligible and currently receive disability services through the Department of Social Services, or are on the Disability Support Register (DSR), your details will be sent to the NDIA when they are ready for your transition.
-You will be contacted three to six months before transition.
+You will be contacted three to six months before the transition.

 Keep up to date by going to information sessions run by the NDIA, disability agencies, etc. There will be a lot of support through your local NDIA branch office when your area is due to transition.